 The quarterly update meetings allow you to provide an update on steps you have taken since your last meeting, as well as providing the mentor with the opportunity to give further input and direction.
 You should be willing to ask for advice and keep an open mind to the input you receive.

 As your career progresses, you may need to change mentors based on a variety of factors: job change, promotion, location change, mentor’s change in circumstances and value of the interaction.
 Keep in mind that the role of the mentor is all give and yours is all take.
 So at some point in your career, you need to be willing to give back by being a mentor to others.

 The mentor’s role is invaluable to someone growing in their career, since it will give you a new and fresh perspective from a higher level.
 These insights can help you to modify and adapt your approach for moving to the next level both within your current role as well as preparing you for future roles.

-Remember your Mom on Mother’s Day.
-If you forgot to call her yesterday, give her a call today.
+Take a moment to appreciate what your Mom and Dad have done for you.
+If you haven't talked to them recently, give them a call today.
 And remember to seek out a mentor in your career who will be there for you to help and guide you along the way.